nikravi/structuring-backbone-with-requirejs-and-marionette/README.md

+# Building scripts

+Have node installed, then run

+`node r.js -o assets/js/build.js optimize=none` for development, or

+`node r.js -o assets/js/build.js` for deployment.

+# Testing

+Add new tests into `test/spec`.
+To see the running tests, open `test/SpecRunner.html`

 # Structuring Backbone Code with RequireJS and Marionette Modules

 This code repository is the companion to my book on [using RequireJS with Marionette.js](https://leanpub.com/structuring-backbone-with-requirejs-and-marionette).